Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Conclusions

+\begin{WI}[Weak Immunity of Honest Behavior -- (P1)] The terminal histories $(H)$ of honest unilateral closing, and $(C_h,S)$ of honest collaborative closing of $G_c(A)$ are weak immune, if the channel balances are higher than the fee required in a revocation transaction, that is if $a\geq f$ and $b\geq f$. \end{WI}

-\weakimmunity* \begin{proof} Let $a,b\geq f$.
-For history $(H)$, we consider a strategy, where $A$ chooses $H$, $B$ chooses $S$ after $(C_h)$, $P$ after $(D)$ and $H$ after $(C_c)$.
-This strategy yields terminal history $(H)$ and is weak immune, as $B$'s deviation cannot influence $A$'s utility and $A$'s deviations always result in a non-negative utility for $B$, since $a \geq f$.
+\begin{proof} Let $a,b\geq f$.
+For history $(H)$, we consider any strategy $\sigma$, where $A$ chooses $H$ after the empty history $\emptyset$, $B$ chooses $S$ after $(C_h)$, $P$ after $(D)$ and $H$ after $(C_c)$.
+Such a strategy $\sigma$ yields terminal history $(H)$.
+If we can show that $\sigma$ is weak immune, also history $(H)$ is weak immune by Definition III.11.
+Assume, player $A$ honestly follows $\sigma$, i.e., choosing $(H)$, then $B$'s deviation from $\sigma$ cannot affect the outcome.
+Thus, $A$'s utility remains non-negative.
+The other way around, if $B$ follows $\sigma$, $A$ can deviate to any initial action $C_h$, $D$ or $C_c$, player $B$'s utility never drops below 0, by following strategy $\sigma$, as $a\geq f$.
+Since honest players cannot get negative utility, $\sigma$ is weak immune.